cbgeo-archives/mpm3d-doc/algorithm/algorithm.md

 The Material Point Method (MPM) algorithm comprises of 4 major parts.

 > **Note**
-> * MPM stores information at the particles and not at the nodes as it is in Finite Element Method.
+> * MPM stores information at the material points and not at the nodes as it is in Finite Element Method.
 This includes the application of traction at the particles, not at the nodes.
 > * The code is implementing Update Stress First (USF).
 The other option is to do Update Stress Last (USL).
-It is done by moving this block of code to the bottom after the particle velocities and displacements have been updated.
+It is done by moving this block of code to the bottom after the material points velocities and displacements have been updated.
-> * The code computes particle mass in the initialization.
+> * The code computes material points mass in the initialization.
 Even though the density is updated later, the mass is conserved.

 1. Initialization

     1. Read all input files and store necessary information

-    1. Compute mass of each particle
+    1. Compute mass of each material points
         $$ M_p = \gamma V_p $$

 1. Solution phase for time step $t$ to $t + \Delta t$